What's the Difference Between Ice Cream & Gelato

 The first obvious difference between the two is that gelato hails from Italy, and is closely tied to the region of Dolomite in northern Italy.
 Gelato is the Italian word for “frozen.”
 Americans absolutely love frozen sweets of any kind and we have adopted gelato as if were our own creation.
 We love to treat ourselves to custard, water ice, sorbet, frozen yogurt, the list goes on.

-According to Progressive Grocer, Americans spend close to $25 billion on ice cream and ice cream affiliates a year!
+According to Progressive Grocer, Americans spend nearly $25 billion annually on ice cream and ice cream affiliates!
 But Ice cream and its Italian cousin, gelato, seem to be what we crave the most.

 The technical differences between these two frozen treats depend on three basic factors: fat content, air, and temperature.
 Both ice cream and gelato have a specific base and texture that leads to a pleasing mouth feel when eaten.
 Let’s break this down.